 How to Request Pro Bono Legal Assistance from a Columbia Law School Student

-Social Justice Initiatives distributes new pro bono postings to students every Friday throughout the year (including during the summer).
+Social Justice Initiatives distributes new pro bono postings to students weekly throughout the year (including during the summer).
 We encourage offices and organizations that already have an established relationship with our office, as well as offices and organizations that are new to the Columbia Pro Bono Program, to submit discrete pro bono projects for posting to students.

 All pro bono projects must meet the following four criteria: